JW-1211/G03Final/README.md

 ## Overview

-1. **Guidelines** - Instructions for activity steps and procedures on this page
+- **Guidelines** - Instructions for activity steps and procedures on this page.
-2. **Guess the story** - Three visual aids provided for story inference
+- **Guess the story** - Three visual aids provided for story inference.
-3. **Share ideas** - Share inferred ideas together within the group
+- **Share ideas** - Share inferred ideas together within the group.

 ---